textileio/community/docs/docs/index.md

 ## Latest announcements

 We've been working hard to deliver you new and improved tools for permissionless storage.
-Recenctly we the first of those projects.
+Recenctly we released the first of those projects.

 ### Filecoin bridge on Polygon